akaJedi/akajedi.github.io/content/blog/site-launched.md

 draft: false
 ---

-🚀 After years of hands-on IT experience, managing infrastructure, supporting teams, and diving deep into DevOps — I finally took time to build something for myself.
+🚀 After years of hands-on IT experience, managing infrastructure, supporting teams, and diving deep into DevOps — I finally took time to build something for myself.<!--more-->

 This site is powered by [Hugo](https://gohugo.io), deployed with GitHub Actions, and hosted on GitHub Pages.
 It’s fast, fully version-controlled, and reflects my belief in clean, automated, and transparent technology.